 How Much Life Insurance Do I Need?

 Typically financial advisers recommend having 10 to 15 times your annual income in term life insurance.
 With my annual income being around $60,000 this means I should now have total life insurance coverage of around $600,000 to $900,000.
 My current amount of $500,000 falls short of that.
 The price difference between adding $250,000 and $500,000 was around $5 per month, which is a great price break for the extra quarter million.
 Since I was already going through the process I decided to go to the higher side of the equation.
+In most situations life insurance is not taxable, so the face value of the policy is the total amount your beneficiaries will get.

 Stay at home parents also need to evaluate how much life insurance they need.
 This is often overlooked by consumers because the focus is so much on income replacement.
 It costs a LOT of money to even begin to replace what a stay at home parent does.
 At a minimum I would recommend getting a $250,000 policy for stay at home parents.